Bureau of Corrections (Philippines): Logo

 The logo of the bureau represents the government agency's mandate, the rehabilitation of inmate.
 The logo focuses on the man in prison as the main concern of rehabilitation.
 It presents man behind bars, but who looks outwards with the hope of rejoining the free community.
 The 7 rays of the sun represent the 7 operating prisons and penal farms who carry out the reformation programs of the bureau.
 The color green symbolizes hope.
 The color orange is symbolic of happiness.
 The bar of justice represents the Philippine justice system.

-Capital punishment

-When the Philippines had the death penalty, male inmates condemned to death were held at New Bilibid Prison and female inmates condemned to death were held at Correctional Institution for Women (Mandaluyong).
-The death chamber for inmates to be electrocuted was in Building 14, within the Maximum Security Compound of New Bilibid.
-The Bureau of Corrections (BuCor) Museum previously served as the lethal injection chamber.